adblockplus/testpages.adblockplus.org/README.md

 `./testext` folder.

 After that, tests are ready to run.
-Please notice the `TEST_PAGES_URL` environment variable needs to point to the local testpages server:
+Please notice the `TEST_PAGES_URL` environment variable needs to point to the local CMS server:

 ```shell
 TEST_PAGES_URL=http://localhost:5001 npm test -- -g "chromium latest"
 ```

+Notes:

-Note: The `subscribes to a link` test case is expected to fail on the local run, because it requires an `https` server which `runserver.py` does not provide.
+- The `subscribes to a link` test case is expected to fail on the local run, because it requires an `https` server which `runserver.py` does not provide.
+- The `Sitekey` test case is also expected to fail locally, because it requires a request redirection to http://localhost:4000 which `runserver.py` does not provide.